revolist/revogrid-docs/guide/overview.md

 - **Logistics and Supply Chain Management**

 For logistics and supply chain applications, RevoGrid can manage and display shipping schedules, inventory levels, and transport routes.
 Its high performance and dynamic data manipulation capabilities support the complex, real-time data needs of logistics operations.

-- **Project Management Tools**

-Project management software can benefit from RevoGrid's capabilities to track tasks, deadlines, and progress across multiple projects.
-The grid's flexibility and performance make it suitable for creating detailed project dashboards that enhance team collaboration and efficiency.